met0mur/blinkbus/README.md

 After that, inputs 3 and 4 activate scene 1 by clicking and apply the ** Toggle ** action to it

+### Saving settings

+Register No. 0 is the control register.
+You can write the command number into it and if it is executed successfully, the register will take the value 1.

+All the settings above were performed with registers that are stored in RAM.
+To avoid losing the settings, you need to save the registers in the **eeprom**.
+This can be done by writing the value 734 to register No. 0.
+After that, when starting the arduino, the saved configuration will be automatically loaded.

+By writing the value 2 to register No. 0, you can return the default settings.

+### Setup from the code

+Another configuration option is to modify the code **LoadConfigDefaults**.
+This is not so convenient as it will require rewriting the sketch after each edit.

 ## Sketch

 It was tested only on the Arduino Nano, but there is confidence that it will run on other models.
-Together with the modbus library, the sketch takes up 8260 bytes (26%).
+Together with the modbus library, the sketch takes up 8398 bytes (27%).
 There is a margin for any RGB lib for example.

 The modbus library used is: https://github.com/EngDial/ModbusTCP .
 There is no hard link to this option.
 You can replace it with any other one.
 It is important to leave the design framed around the **poll** call. _If you have any ideas on how to push registers without memcpy, suggest it._